avalanche-foundation/ACPs/ACPs/62-disable-addvalidatortx-and-adddelegatortx.md

 ## Motivation

 `AddPermissionlessValidatorTx` and `AddPermissionlessDelegatorTx` were activated on the Avalanche Network in October 2022 with Banff (v1.9.0).
-This unlocked the ability for Subnet creators to activate Proof-of-Stake validation using their own token on their own subnet.
+This unlocked the ability for Subnet creators to activate Proof-of-Stake validation using their own token on their own Subnet.
 See more details about Banff [here](https://medium.com/avalancheavax/banff-elastic-subnets-44042f41e34c).

 These new transaction types can also be used to register a Primary Network validator, leaving two redundant transactions: `AddValidatorTx` and `AddDelegatorTx`.